apify/actor-scraper/cheerio-scraper/README.md

 # Cheerio Scraper

-Cheerio Scraper is a ready-made solution for crawling the web using plain HTTP requests.
-It allows the user to retrieve HTML pages, then parse and inspect the HTML using the [Cheerio](https://cheerio.js.org) library.
+Cheerio Scraper is a ready-made solution for crawling web sites using plain HTTP requests.
+It retrieves the HTML pages, parses them using the [Cheerio](https://cheerio.js.org) Node.js library and lets you extract any data from them.
 Fast.

 Cheerio is a server-side version of the popular [jQuery](https://jquery.com) library.
 It does not require a browser but instead constructs a DOM from a HTML string.
 It then provides the user an API to work with that DOM.